ozancanozdemir/ozancanozdemir/README.md

 ### Hi there, It's Ozancan 👋

-**I am research and Teaching Assistant in the Department of Statistics, METU**
+**I am a PhD Candidate at Bernoulli Institute for Mathematics Computer Science and Artificial Intelligence**

 📃Here is my personal webpage: https://ozancanozdemir.github.io/